tensorflow/tensorflow/g3doc/Rationale.md

 of supporting smaller integer types, e.g. `i8` or `i16`, for small indices instead of (presumably larger) `index` type.

+### Bit width of a non-primitive types and `index` is undefined {#bit-width-of-a-compound-type}

+The bit width of a compound type is not defined by MLIR, it may be defined by a specific lowering pass.
+In MLIR, bit width is a property of certain primitive _type_, in particular integers and floats.
+It is equal to the number that appears in the type definition, e.g. the bit width of `i32` is `32`, so is the bit width of `f32`.
+The bit width is not _necessarily_ related to the amount of memory (in bytes) or the size of register (in bits) that is necessary to store the value of the given type.
+These quantities are target and ABI-specific and should be defined during the lowering process rather than imposed from above.
+For example, `vector<3xi57>` is likely to be lowered to a vector of four 64-bit integers, so that its storage requirement is `4 x 64 / 8 = 32` bytes, rather than `(3 x 57) ceildiv 8 = 22` bytes as can be naively computed from the bitwidth.
+Individual components of MLIR that allocate space for storing values may use the bit size as the baseline and query the target description when it is introduced.

+The bit width is not defined for dialect-specific types at MLIR level.
+Dialects are free to define their own quantities for type sizes.

 ### Splitting floating point vs integer operations {#splitting-floating-point-vs-integer-operations}

 The MLIR operation set is likely to